 Release date and price

-The Sony Xperia XZ3 will cost $900 and be available in the U.S. from Best Buy and Amazon from October 17.
-Pre-orders for the device will go up on Amazon from September 24, and also will come with the Xperia Ear Duo.
+The Sony Xperia XZ3 costs $900 and is available in the U.S. from Best Buy and Amazon now.